harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 All of this is correlated to lifespan.
 Highly polyunsaturated acyl chains (primarily DHA) are very susceptible to peroxidative damage.
 This kind of damage shortens lifespan.

-The brain however is not correlated to any of this and in humans posses high DHA content in the cellular membrane &amp;amp; thus higher metabolism.
+The brain however is not correlated to any of this and in humans posses high DHA content in the cellular membrane & thus higher metabolism.
 It is thought that evolution probably weeded out those sluggish thought creatures that had slower brain cell metabolism.

 How does it work?
 Well the physical properties of polyunsaturates primarily DHA are such that these lipid chains are flexible and active compared to unsaturated lipids.
 Because of the active or rapid movement of DHA lipids they exert lateral pressure on neighboring molecules in the cellular membrane.
 This creates greater activity in membrane enzymes, Na+/K+-ATPase molecules and thus ion channels become approximtely 25% more active.
 A large part of cellular energy goes into operating those channels.

 Similar sorts of activity occur in the mitochondrial membrane proteins.

-A good &amp;amp; recent review of all of this is The links between membrane composition, metabolic rate and lifespan, A.J.
+A good & recent review of all of this is The links between membrane composition, metabolic rate and lifespan, A.J.
 Hulbert, Comparative Biochemistry and Physiology, Part A 150 (2008) 196–203

 Now we know from source material such as Evolutionary Aspects of Diet, the Omega-6/Omega-3 Ratio, and Gene Expression by Artemis P. Simopoulos found in the book Phytochemicals: Nutrient-Gene Interactions, Mark S. Meskin (Editor), CRC; 1 edition (February 22, Phytochemicals: Nutrient-Gene Interactions, Mark S. Meskin (Editor), CRC; 1 edition (February 22, 2006) that: